Frosthaven/cyberpunk-ff06b5-research/docs/working-theory.md

 constant of *this* reality.
 The smallest divisible unit that comprises the dreamscape and the shape of the world.

-A square in 3 dimensions that can point in any direction along a circle.
+A square in 3 dimensions that can point in any direction along a sphere.
 The source code of the dream itself.
+Always moving, always changing, always the same.

 A glimpse at the cube is a glimpse at the levers of the dream.
 A way to see the world for what it truly is.